fampa/ampa-pwa/README.md

 Copy or rename `.env.example` file to `.env`, and `functions/env.json.example` to `functions/env.json`, and fill the variables.

+Rename `.firebaserc.example` to `.firebaserc` and change your default firebase project id.

 ## Prerequisits to be able to deploy to firebase

 You'll need to create a Firebase project and enable email and goggle login.
 You'll also need to enable Firebase Storage to upload files.